 So, based on our assumptions, it costs about $38 more to heat your home with a furnace burning enough natural gas to equal the heat content of 1 cord of wood, as compared with burning 1 cord of wood in a reasonably efficient wood stove.

 Keep in mind that 1 cord of wood lasts quite a while and you have to burn a full cord in order to save the $38.
 For all practical purposes the two fuels cost the same.

-Also keep in mind that wood burning pollutes much more than natural gas and requires far more work, namely hauling and stacking the wood, stoking and tending the fire, and cleaning out all the ashes afterward.
+Also keep in mind that wood burning pollutes much more than natural gas and requires far more work, namely hauling and stacking the wood, stoking and tending the fire, periodically cleaning the chimney to avoid creosote buildup, and cleaning out the ashes.
 A furnace gives much more uniform heat in a home and you don’t have to think about smoke and draft issues.
 It’s hard to beat today’s efficient furnaces burning clean natural gas.

 Personally, I would heat with natural gas and use wood stoves for aesthetics and in locations where gas is not available.

 I’ve led you through all the details and how the assumptions were made to arrive at this conclusion.
 You can see how the real costs can easily be twisted by using the market cost of natural gas instead of what we really pay, changing the efficiency of the burning appliances, or assuming a different heat content for the wood being burned.
 Lots of variables give marketing people room to swing the results any which way they desire.
 I encourage you to run through the calculations using the numbers unique to your situation.
 If you have access to free or very low cost firewood, heating with wood becomes a compelling choice.